Corey Haim: Hollywood teen stardom

 Haim's breakout role came in 1986, when he starred with Kerri Green, Charlie Sheen, and Winona Ryder as the titular character in Lucas.
-The coming-of-age story, about first love and teen angst, centers on an intelligent misfit who struggles for acceptance after falling for a cheerleader.
-Haim turned 14 on the set in Chicago, and fell in love with Green, who played his romantic interest in the film.
-Haim's unrequited love for Green helped inspire his performance, with the real-life dynamics between them expressed on screen.
+The coming-of-age story about first love and teen angst centers on an intelligent misfit who struggles for acceptance after falling for a cheerleader.
+Haim fell in love with Green, who played his love interest in the film.
+Haim's unrequited love for Green helped inspire his performance, with the real-life dynamics between them being expressed on screen.
 Director David Seltzer noticed that unlike some of his peers, Haim seemed at ease with his burgeoning heartthrob status: "He took it in stride.
 Not in a negative way, but he was something of a magnet and he knew it."

-Haim had read for River Phoenix's role in Stand By Me while eating lunch in director Rob Reiner's backyard, and got the part the same day that he was offered Lucas.
+Haim read for River Phoenix's role in Stand By Me while eating lunch in director Rob Reiner's backyard; he was offered the part the same day that he was offered the lead role in Lucas.
 He later said he would not have changed his decision.
 Haim was nominated for a Young Artist Award for his performance as Lucas, and film critic Roger Ebert gave him a glowing review: "He creates one of the most three-dimensional, complicated, interesting characters of any age in any recent movie.
 If he can continue to act this well, he will never become a half-forgotten child star, but will continue to grow into an important actor.
 He is that good."
-Following Lucas, Haim moved to Los Angeles, and starred in the short-lived 1987 television series Roomies with Burt Young.
+Following Lucas, Haim moved to Los Angeles and starred in the short-lived 1987 television series Roomies with Burt Young.

-In 1987, Haim had a featured role as Sam Emerson, the younger of two brothers, a comic-reading teen turned vampire hunter in Joel Schumacher's The Lost Boys.
-Though he had seen Lucas, Schumacher initially was not sold on casting Haim.
-The director was convinced by their first meeting.
-Shot between the Warner Brothers lot and the Santa Cruz Boardwalk, the young cast included Jason Patric, Kiefer Sutherland, Jami Gertz, and Corey Feldman, and the set was lively.
+In 1987, Haim had a featured role as Sam Emerson, a comic-reading teen turned vampire hunter, in Joel Schumacher's The Lost Boys.
+Though he had seen Lucas, Schumacher was not sold on casting Haim.
+However, upon meeting Haim, Schumacher changed his mind.
+The young cast of The Lost Boys included Jason Patric, Kiefer Sutherland, Jami Gertz, and Corey Feldman, and the set was lively.
 The Lost Boys was well received by most critics, made over $32 million at the U.S. box office, and is regarded as a 1980s classic.
 The performance earned Haim another Young Artist Award nomination as Best Young Male Superstar in a Motion Picture.
-The film marked his recurring on-screen partnership with Feldman.
+The film marked the beginning of Haim's recurring on-screen partnership with Feldman.
 The two young actors had previously become aware of one another when Haim auditioned for the role of Mouth in The Goonies, which Feldman secured.
-"The Two Coreys" ascended to become the highest paid teen stars of the 1980s.
+"The Two Coreys" ascended to become the highest-paid teen stars of the 1980s.